-These type of situations, common related to inspections, are often handled as objection forms and then resolution forms.
+These types of situations, commonly related to inspections, are often handled as objection forms and then resolution forms.
 They may not have Amendment in the form title, but the effect of including them makes them amendments, as they will change the basic agreements in the contract.

 Amendments to the original terms of the signed contract are very common.
-They can relate to title issues, property condition and correction of problems, discovery of issues in the application for insurance, and even appraisals.
-Let's say that the appraisal comes in a few thousand dollars lower than the agreed upon purchase price.
+They can relate to title issues, property condition, and correction of problems, the discovery of issues in the application for insurance, and even appraisals.
+Let's say that the appraisal comes in a few thousand dollars lower than the agreed-upon purchase price.

 At this point, we have a whole new negotiation.
 The buyer will want the seller to drop the price to the appraised value, but maybe the seller doesn't agree and wants more down payment from the buyer.
 They can come to an agreement somewhere in the middle to save the deal.
 If they do, the contract is amended and the transaction continues.